fbpx

 IMGP5200

 We had a good bit leftover, and I found that it was just as tender the next day.
-I’m not kidding.
-We put this little sandwich together with some fresh bagels and, my husband’s favorite, Mozzarella cheese.
+I’m not even kidding.

 IMGP5530